yuliu0322/yuliu0322.github.io/_pages/research.md

 ## 2. Aquaculture Health and Oral Delivery Systems

 An important component of my doctoral research explores biodegradable delivery platforms for probiotics and inactivated pathogens in aquaculture.
-Oral administration is the most practical strategy for large-scale disease prevention in fish and shrimp, yet preserving the stability and bioavailability of bioactive compounds throughout feed preparation and digestion remains challenging.
-My work investigates PLGA-based microparticle systems that aim to protect encapsulated cargo during feed processing, storage, and gastrointestinal transit while providing controlled release and enhancing immune responses in aquatic species.
+Oral administration is the most practical strategy for large-scale disease prevention in fish and shrimp, yet preserving the stability and bioavailability of bioactive compounds during feed storage and gastrointestinal transit remains challenging.
+My work investigates PLGA-based microparticle systems that are spray-coated onto extruded feed pellets as a post-processing step, aiming to protect encapsulated cargo from storage degradation, enable controlled release, and explore their potential to enhance immune responses in aquatic species.

 **Research topics:**
 - PLGA microparticle delivery systems